For Distributors

 Multi-region distribution invoicing with full FBR compliance.

 Distributors sit at a critical node in Pakistan’s supply chain — buying from manufacturers and importers, selling to wholesalers and retailers across multiple territories.
-This position means you are generating invoices in both directions: purchase invoices from suppliers who are now issuing FBR-compliant digital invoices, and sales invoices to buyers who will increasingly refuse non-digital invoices because they cannot claim input tax on them.
+This position means you are dealing with invoices in both directions: purchase invoices arriving from suppliers who are now issuing FBR-compliant digital invoices, and sales invoices to buyers who will increasingly refuse non-digital invoices because they cannot claim input tax on them.

 The SRO 1852(I)/2025 mandate applies to distributors operating in the FMCG sector and those above the applicable turnover threshold.
 But the practical pressure goes beyond regulatory compliance — your downstream buyers, especially larger retailers and corporate customers, are already demanding IRN-verified invoices.
 And your upstream suppliers are increasingly refusing to accept returns or credit notes that are not processed through the digital invoicing system.

-Taxonomy’s integration for distributors handles the full invoice flow: purchase invoice reception and reconciliation, sales invoice generation and PRAL transmission, route-level reporting, and credit/debit note processing.
+Taxonomy handles the full sales invoice flow for distributors: invoice generation and PRAL transmission, route-level reporting, and credit/debit note processing.
 Whether you run a single territory or operate across multiple cities with separate sales teams, Taxonomy gives your compliance and finance teams a single point of control.

 Key benefits